 The common misconception is that these two strategies are not that different from one another.

-The customer is the focal point of both push and pull marketing, but how you appeal to them differs from each marketing tactic.
+The customer is the focal point of both push and pull marketing, but how you appeal to them differs from each tactic.

-Push Marketing is an approach used to take or promote your products business to potential suitors.
+The term push marketing is an approach used to take or promote your products business to potential suitors.

 What this means is that you’re directly pushing the idea of your products onto them, rather than enticing them through other means.